 Tiptoeing on the stones, I stood among the walls that must have been someone’s home.
 A Tulsi Vrindavan on the other side told me which way the houses must have faced.
 A faint straight line told us the street and the houses on both its side.

-This was the first time I had an eerie feeling at the village.
+This was the first time I had an eerie feeling in the village.
 It was different from what you feel at haunted places like Bhangarh Fort.

 Crossing the Khariz